exercism/go/concepts/first-class-functions/introduction.md

 fmt.Println(greeting("Alice")) 	// ¡Hola Alice, mucho gusto!
 ```

-Function values provide an opportunity to parametrize functions not only with data but with behavior too.
+Function values provide an opportunity to parameterize functions not only with data but with behavior too.
-In the following example, we are passing behaviour to the `dialog` function via the `greetingFunc` parameter:
+In the following example, we are passing behavior to the `dialog` function via the `greetingFunc` parameter:

 ```go
 func dialog(name string, greetingFunc func(string) string) {